-Bristol Bay is home to half of the Earth’s wild sockeye salmon.
-Why?
+Why here?
 It’s the wealth of healthy streams and rivers, wetlands and lakes.
-This mix of pristine habitat creates a diverse genetic portfolio of several hundred discrete sockeye salmon populations — and this diversity is key to productivity and long-term sustainability.
+This mix of pristine habitat creates a diverse genetic portfolio of several hundred discrete sockeye salmon populations—and this diversity is key to productivity and long-term sustainability.
 Every year, it adds up to an average return of about 40 million sockeye salmon—truly the Earth’s last best salmon runs.